Fellow Traveler Because Its not an Easy Road

 Community Reviews

 From the opening pages, Fellow Travellers draws you into its world of time travel, and it really is a world.
 It's been a long time since I was so impressed with a book's world-building; every chapter offers new morsels, from inventive games and customs to systems of government, communication, and (clearly) transport.
-The phrases the travellers use are also one of the highlights of the book—as a language nerd, I loved how different languages were incorporated, and how their This was so much fun!
+The phrases the travellers use are also one of the highlights of the book—as a language nerd, I loved how different languages were incorporated, and how their

 From the opening pages, Fellow Travellers draws you into its world of time travel, and it really is a world.
 It's been a long time since I was so impressed with a book's world-building; every chapter offers new morsels, from inventive games and customs to systems of government, communication, and (clearly) transport.
 The phrases the travellers use are also one of the highlights of the book—as a language nerd, I loved how different languages were incorporated, and how their study was an essential part of a traveller's education!